Valgorithms/PSR-NullCache/README.md

 NullCache
-An implementation of PSR-16  `SimpleCache` with `Basic data validation`
 ----

+This Package Is a `Null` implementation of PSR-16 `SimpleCache` with `Basic data validation`

 # Why this Package ?

 There is nothing like [NullLogger](https://github.com/php-fig/log/blob/master/Psr/Log/NullLogger.php) of PSR-3 in PSR-16/PSR-6